Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Select the Configuration Mode.
 Choose Consensus Customer unless you are an internal Consensus employee.

 • NOTE* Access to perform a ‘Test Connection’ is granted for Admin users only.
+Please include a Consensus Administrator email.

 Add the Consensus API key and secret.